criticalhop/kalc/README.md

 ## Requirements

-kubectl-val is written in modern Python and requires **Python 3.7+** so please be prepared that if your default script installation  uses older Python versions you may have to manually specify interpreter for the script.
+kubectl-val is written in modern Python and requires **Python 3.7+**, so please be prepared that if your default script installation  uses older Python versions you may have to manually specify the interpreter for the script.

 ## Installation

     $ pip install kubectl-val

-`kubectl-val` comes as a simple [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) so a working `kubectl` is a requirement if you want to access real cluster.
+`kubectl-val` comes as a simple [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/), so a working `kubectl` is a requirement if you want to access real cluster.
 If you do not have `kubectl` you can use it just as standalone shell command `kubectl-val` instead of `kubectl val ...`

 ## Usage